GiovanniFerrara/node-telegram-BOT/README.md

 ```
 node server.js
 ```
+#### Copyright
+The content in the brain folder is protected by copyright © 2018 Noah Petherbridge and it's taken from https://www.rivescript.com/try.

-If you want to know more read my article where I talk about it, on my [linkedin article](https://www.linkedin.com/pulse/coding-telegram-bot-using-nodejs-giovanni-marco-ferrara/?fbclid=IwAR0JdoTDpWtl-39CNlntzXCSy8gZo6tLR1nYevmnFc1ckwaQ5TXKFslJgJg/)
+If you want to know more read my article where I talk about it, on my [linkedin profile](https://www.linkedin.com/in/giovanni-marco-ferrara-6aa458137/)